numpy/numpy-tutorials/content/tutorial-air-quality-analysis.md

 print(np.where(np.isnan(pollutants_B) == True))
 ```

-We have successfully imported the data and checked that it is complete.
+With this, we have successfully imported the data and checked that it is complete.
 Let's move on to the AQI calculations!

 +++

 ## Calculating the Air Quality Index

-We will calculate the AQI using [the method](http://safar.tropmet.res.in/AQI-47-12-Details) adopted by the [Central Pollution Control Board](https://www.cpcb.nic.in/national-air-quality-index) of India.
+We will calculate the AQI using [the method](https://app.cpcbccr.com/ccr_docs/FINAL-REPORT_AQI_.pdf) adopted by the [Central Pollution Control Board](https://www.cpcb.nic.in/national-air-quality-index) of India.
 To summarize the steps:

-- Collect 24-hourly average concentration value for the standard pollutants; 8-hourly in case of CO and O3.
+- Collect 24-hourly average concentration values for the standard pollutants; 8-hourly in case of CO and O3.

 - Calculate the sub-indices for these pollutants with the formula: